Distributed morphology: Exponent list: vocabulary items

 Vocabulary items associate phonological content with arrays of underspecified syntactic and/or semantic features—the features listed in the lexicon—and they are the closest notion to the traditional morpheme concept as known from generative grammar.
 Postsyntactic Morphology posits that this operation takes place after the syntax itself has been expressed.

 Vocabulary items are also known as the exponent list.
 In Distributed Morphology, after the syntax of a given utterance is complete, the exponent list must be consulted to provide phonological content.
 This is known as 'exponing' an item.
 In other words, a vocabulary item is a relation between a phonological string (which could also be zero or null) and the context in which this string may be inserted.
 Vocabulary items compete for insertion to syntactic nodes at spell-out, i.e. after syntactic operations are complete.

-As an example of a vocabulary item, an affix in Russian can be exponed as follows:
+As an example of a vocabulary item, an affix in Barceloni Catalan can be exponed as follows: